Reweight-annealing method for evaluating the partition function via quantum Monte Carlo calculations: Acknowledgement

-\textit{Acknowledgement.-} We acknowledge the start-up funding of Westlake University.
+We acknowledge the start-up funding of Westlake University.
 The authors also acknowledge Beijing PARATERA Tech Co.,Ltd.(\url{https://www.paratera.com/}) for providing HPC resources that have contributed to the research results reported within this paper.
-CC and ZY thank the support of the National Natural Science Foundation of China (grant nos.
-12174167, 12247101).
+CC and ZY thank the support of the National Natural Science Foundation of China (grant no. 12247101).
+NM thanks the support of the National Natural Science Foundation of China (grant no. 12004020).
+GP thanks the Würzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter - ct.qmat (EXC 2147, Project No. 390858490).

 \textit{Note: After we finished this work, we found a related work posted on arXiv two weeks ago~\cite{dai2024residual}.}